reinaldoarrosi/DependencyResolver/README.md

     Weapon weapon2 = Dependencies.forClass(Weapon.class).named("Colt").resolve();

-    //USASoldier: Weapon = Colt, Nationality = "" and Age = 0
+    //USASoldier: Weapon = Colt, Nationality = ""
     Soldier soldier = Dependencies.forClass(Soldier.class)
         .withConstructorArguments(weapon2)
         .resolve();

-    //NATOSoldier: Weapon = Uzi, Nationality = Canadian and Age = 25
-    Soldier soldier = Dependencies.forClass(Soldier.class)
+    //NATOSoldier: Weapon = Uzi, Nationality = Canadian Soldier soldier = Dependencies.forClass(Soldier.class)
         .withConstructorArguments(weapon1)
+		.named("NATO")
         .resolve();

 Note that you can specify arguments when binding classes and also when resolving a dependency.

 It's also possible to add multiple DependencyModules.
 Each module will contribute with its' bindings.
-Bindings with the same type and name will be overwritten (the last one being the valid one).
+Bindings with the same type and name will be overwritten.